Parallel Parenting: Creating The Right Plan For Raising Your Children After Divorce!

 Parallel parenting is all about spending time and taking care of your children independently.
 This model is for separated or divorced parents to minimize communication and divide responsibilities so that both parents can attempt to protect and raise their children positively.

 The best part about parallel parenting is the child gets the opportunity to spend time with both parents with fewer chances of domestic conflict.
 The parents need to collaborate together to divide responsibilities.
 This ensures limited communication between the parents; contact can only be limited to discussing education, career, safety, health, and other needs.

 The communication between the parents is short and to the point to avoid conflicts and digging over the past.
 Since communication is necessary for parenting, all decisions can be documented through texts, apps, or emails.

-If you’re going through a divorce, you might be thinking…
+If you’re going through a divorce or thinking about separation, you might be thinking…

 - When to choose parallel parenting?

 Choosing parallel parenting totally depends on your relationship.
-Generally, parallel parenting is suggested for high-conflict divorce.
+As Jordan Hardgrave, a certified life coach Said that parallel parenting is suggested for high-conflict divorce.
 History of violence (emotional or physical) or dealing with a narcissistic parent are one of the best examples where parallel parenting can be suggested.